-2.1 INTRODUCTION
+2.1 Introduction

-2.1.1 Requirement for the adoption of standing orders "A local authority must adopt a set of standing orders for the conduct of its meetings and those of its committees.
+2.1.1 Requirement for the adoption of standing orders

+"A local authority must adopt a set of standing orders for the conduct of its meetings and those of its committees.

 The standing orders of a local authority must not contravene [any provisions of the Local Government Act 2002], the Local Government Official Information and Meetings Act 1987, or any other Act."

-[cl.
-27(1) & (2), Schedule 7, LGA]

-2.1.2 Alteration of standing orders "After the adoption of the first standing orders of the local authority, an amendment of the standing orders or the adoption of a new set of standing orders requires, in every case, a vote of not less than 75% of the members present."
+2.1.2 Alteration of standing orders

+"After the adoption of the first standing orders of the local authority, an amendment of the standing orders or the adoption of a new set of standing orders requires, in every case, a vote of not less than 75% of the members present."
-[cl.
-27(3), Schedule 7, LGA]

-2.1.3 Temporary suspension of standing orders "A local authority or committee may temporarily suspend standing orders [or part thereof] during a meeting by a vote of not less than 75% of the members present and voting, and the reason for the suspension must be stated in the resolution of suspension."
+2.1.3 Temporary suspension of standing orders

+"A local authority or committee may temporarily suspend standing orders [or part thereof] during a meeting by a vote of not less than 75% of the members present and voting, and the reason for the suspension must be stated in the resolution of suspension."
-[cl.
-27(4), Schedule 7, LGA]

-(See Standing Order 3.2.1)

-2.1.4 All members to abide by standing orders "A member of a local authority must abide by the standing orders adopted under clause 27 [of Schedule 7 of the Local Government Act 2002]."
+2.1.4 All members to abide by standing orders

+"A member of a local authority must abide by the standing orders adopted under clause 27 [of Schedule 7 of the Local Government Act 2002]."
-[cl.
-16(1), Schedule 7, LGA]

-(See Standing Order 3.1.1)
+2.2 APPOINTMENT OF DEPUTY MAYOR

+2.2.1 Mayor may appoint a Deputy Mayor

+The Mayor has the power to appoint the Deputy Mayor.
+The Mayor may decline to exercise this power.

+[s.
+41A (3)(a) & (7), LGA]

+2.2.2 Mayor must give notice of intention

+The Mayor must give notice to members that either

+- (a) the Mayor will appoint a Deputy Mayor; or - (b) the Mayor will seek ratification of their nominee for Deputy Mayor; or - (c) the local authority will elect a Deputy Mayor at its first meeting.

-2.2 FIRST MEETING OF THE LOCAL AUTHORITY FOLLOWING ELECTION
+2.3 FIRST MEETING OF THE LOCAL AUTHORITY FOLLOWING ELECTION

+2.3.1 Meeting called by Chief Executive

-2.2.1 Meeting called "The first meeting of a local authority following a triennial general by chief election of members must be called by the chief executive as executive soon as practicable after the results of the election are known.
+"The first meeting of a local authority following a triennial general election of members must be called by the Chief Executive as soon as practicable after the results of the election are known.

-The chief executive must give the persons elected to the local authority not less than 7 days' notice of the meeting.
+The Chief Executive must give the persons elected to the local authority not less than 7 days' notice of the meeting.

-[However,] if an emergency exists, the chief executive may give notice of the meeting as soon as practicable.
+[However,] if an emergency exists, the Chief Executive may give notice of the meeting as soon as practicable.

-The chief executive (or, in the absence of the chief executive, a nominee of that officer) must chair the meeting until the mayor []has made and attested the declaration required under clause 14 [of Schedule 7 of the Local Government Act 2002]."
+The Chief Executive (or, in the absence of the Chief Executive, a nominee of that officer) must chair the meeting until the Mayor [....] has made and attested the declaration required under clause 14 [of Schedule 7 of the Local Government Act 2002]."